Category Archives: Literature

 Avoiding the Hermeneutical Whirlpool

-*Posted by Barry Creamer Let’s get the basics out of the way.
+*Posted by Barry Creamer Lets get the basics out of the way.
 Hermeneutics is about how to interpret texts.
 Interpreting texts is about finding (a deliberately ambiguous term) meaning in a text.
-For many people, the meaning of a text … Continue reading
+For many people, the meaning of a text is exactly the intent of the author in constructing that text.
+Because of the nature of expressive errors, I dont agree that authorial intent and textual meaning are equivalent.
+I … Continue reading

 Reach and Grasp, More or Less: A Quick Thought on Imperfection

 *Posted by Barry Creamer Carl Lewis used to be the Usain Bolt of track and field.
 His sprint speed and long jump distances could embarrass the competition.
-It seems I remember a story he told back then of his commitment … Continue reading
+It seems I remember a story he told back then of his commitment as a youth to the long jumphow he jumped a few feet, maybe 10 or 12; how he then marked off 30 feet as his goal; how far away that … Continue reading

 Read Hard Things

 *Posted by Joe Wooddell (Note: After reading this post I hope readers will give their own recommendations for hard things to read.)
-In 2008 two teenage authors (Alex and Bret Harris) published a book entitled Do Hard Things: A Teenage … Continue reading
+In 2008 two teenage authors (Alex and Bret Harris) published a book entitled Do Hard Things: A Teenage Rebellion Against Low Expectations.
+The authors goal is to raise the cultural bar on teenage potential and to challenge young people to reach for their God-given best (from the Foreword). … Continue reading

 Love Bade Me Welcome

 *Posted by Winston Hottman The following was composed by the 17th century English poet George Herbert: LOVE bade me welcome; yet my soul drew back, Guilty of dust and sin.
-But quick-eyed Love, observing me grow slack From my first … Continue reading
+But quick-eyed Love, observing me grow slack From my first entrance in, Drew nearer to me, sweetly questioning If I lackd anything.
+A guest, I answerd, worthy to be here: Love said, You shall be he.
+I, the unkind, ungrateful? … Continue reading

 Neo Quixote – Friend or Foe?

-*Posted by Kirk Spencer For anger slays the foolish man, and jealousy kills the simple; I have seen the foolish taking root, but suddenly his house was cursed… For hardship does not spring from the soil, nor does trouble sprout … Continue reading
+*Posted by Kirk Spencer For anger slays the foolish man, and jealousy kills the simple; I have seen the foolish taking root, but suddenly his house was cursed For hardship does not spring from the soil, nor does trouble sprout from the ground.
+For man is born for trouble, as sparks fly upward.
+But as for me, I would seek God, and I would place my cause before God.
+Job … Continue reading

 Donne on Death

-Posted by Barry Creamer In other places I have mentioned that I favor John Donne among all Seventeenth Century poets—more sophisticated and subtle than even slightly later luminaries like John Milton.
-His Tenth Holy or Divine Sonnet is one of … Continue reading
+Posted by Barry Creamer In other places I have mentioned that I favor John Donne among all Seventeenth Century poetsmore sophisticated and subtle than even slightly later luminaries like John Milton.
+His Tenth Holy or Divine Sonnet is one of his most famous, mainly for its first line.
+Regarding the content: I intend only to remind believers that the defeat of death through eternal life is a basic tenet of … Continue reading

 Gregor the Prodigal

-*Posted by Barry Creamer Franz Kafka’s The Metamorphosis is the saddest piece of literature I’ve ever read—and one of the most powerful.
-I did not know when I read it as a young man how beautifully written it is, at … Continue reading
+*Posted by Barry Creamer Franz Kafkas The Metamorphosis is the saddest piece of literature Ive ever readand one of the most powerful.
+I did not know when I read it as a young man how beautifully written it is, at least not by acquaintance.
+In contrast to all the commentators, I thought it unwieldy and philosophically forced.
+Having recently read it again, I see why it is so highly regarded, … Continue reading